karimov8899/DataFetcher/README.md

 - Alamofire
 - SnapKit

-#Warning
+#Warning:

-Before starting up the project reinstall cocaoPods, just open the terminal and go to the DataFetcher folder and call the 'pod install' command.
+Before starting up the project reinstall CocoaPods, just open the terminal and go to the DataFetcher folder and call the 'pod install' command.